mcasey5216/email-templating/README.md

 This sets the stage for the email templates.
 A detailed description of why can be found [here](http://webdesign.tutsplus.com/tutorials/what-you-should-know-about-html-email--webdesign-12908).

 The `div`, `section`, and `article` tags are not supported in any reliable way.
 Email templates should be built in nested tables since the `colspan` and `rowspan` attributes are not consistently supported.
+Your largest table should be no more than 600px wide.
+It is the best number to ensure your users will not have to scroll horizontally.

 Be careful with the inlining process.
 Be sure to test every new email extensively, and run some preliminary checks on existing templates.